June Allyson: Post MGM

-In 1954, Allyson was in a huge Universal Pictures hit, The Glenn Miller Story, as well as another successful MGM film, Executive Suite.
+In 1954 Allyson was in a huge Universal Pictures hit, The Glenn Miller Story, as well as another successful MGM film, Executive Suite.
 She also starred the Fox Film Woman's World, which was less successful.

 Allyson was teamed with Stewart again in Strategic Air Command (1955) at Paramount, another success.

 She had a change of pace in The Shrike (1955) with José Ferrer at Universal; it flopped.
 More popular was The McConnell Story (1955) with Alan Ladd at Warner Bros.

-In 1956, Allyson did some musical remakes of classic films, The Opposite Sex, a remake of The Women at MGM, and You Can't Run Away from It, a remake of It Happened One Night at Columbia, which was directed by Powell.
+In 1956 Allyson starred in some musical remakes of classic films: The Opposite Sex, a remake of The Women at MGM, and You Can't Run Away from It, a remake of It Happened One Night at Columbia, which was directed by Powell.

-In 1957, she signed with Universal and did two more remakes: Interlude, a drama for Douglas Sirk, and My Man Godfrey, a comedy with David Niven.
+In 1957 she signed with Universal to do two more remakes: Interlude, a drama for Douglas Sirk, and My Man Godfrey, a comedy with David Niven.
 She then made A Stranger in My Arms (1958) with Jeff Chandler.
-The box office failure of these films effectively ended her reign as an A-list movie star.
+The box office failures of these films effectively ended her reign as an A-list movie star.

 Television

-The DuPont Show with June Allyson (1959–60) ran for two seasons on CBS and was an attempt to use a high budget formula.
+The DuPont Show with June Allyson (1959–60) ran for one season on CBS and was an attempt to use a high-budget formula.
 She later called it "the hardest thing I ever did."
 Her efforts were dismissed by an entertainment critic in the LA Examiner as "reaching down to the level of mag fiction."
-However, TV Guide and other fan magazines such as TV Magazine considered Allyson's foray into television as revitalizing her fame and career for a younger audience, and remarked that her typecasting by the movie industry as the "girl next door" was a "waste and neglect of talent on its own doorstep."
+However, TV Guide and other fan magazines such as TV Magazine considered Allyson's foray into television as revitalizing her fame and career for a younger audience and remarked that her typecasting by the movie industry as the "girl next door" was a "waste and neglect of talent on its own doorstep."

-She also appeared on shows like Zane Grey Theater, The Dick Powell Theatre and Burke's Law before retiring for several years after the death of Powell in 1963.
+She also appeared on shows like Zane Grey Theater, The Dick Powell Theatre, The Judy Garland Show, and Burke's Law before retiring for several years after the death of Powell in 1963.